 The company's quarterly earnings per share, excluding items, also came in above analysts' expectations as did its quarterly revenue. athenahealth reported a slip to loss in the first quarter, hurt by lower margins even as revenues jumped 30 percent.
 Both earnings and revenue for the quarter came in short of Wall Street estimates.
 Time zones: About time.
 How To Have A Rational Discussion.
 Visualizing The Cost of Urban Water.
 World map of HAPPINESS by Country.
 Global arms exports: Present arms.
 Mobile By The Numbers [INFOGRPAHIC]

 World Water Day Slideshow: Everything You Need to Know About H2O.
 Chart: Why $4-Per-Gallon Gas Is Damn Cheap.
 Inspired by Cord's thought-provoking post on the per gallon prices of various liquids, and by Sarah Palin's ill-informed Facebook rant on the "$4-Per-Gallon President," I decided to take a closer look at gasoline prices around the world.

 Mrs. Palin might be interested to learn, that the world already has quite a few $4-Per-Gallon Presidents.
 In fact, the world already has $6-Per-Gallon Parliaments, $7-Per-Gallon Prime Ministers, and $8-Per-Gallon Presidents!
 We've collected a broad sample of gas prices from throughout the industrialized Western world in the chart below.
 Important to note: this chart includes only official data from throughout the European Union and North America.

 Roll over the circles to find out more about each site, and use the controls on the right to home in on what interests you.
 For instance, to view reactors of similar type and vintage to those at Fukushima Daiichi, Japan, choose 'boiling water' as the type and use the slider to select those that began construction in the 1960s and 1970s.
 If you'd like to see how China has been expanding its nuclear industry, check the 'under construction' box on the east Asia map.
 For more information, consult our source: the World Nuclear Association's Reactor Database.
 To learn about the most common reactor types, scroll below the graphic.
+Pressurised water reactors (PWRs) This is the most common type worldwide.
 Nuclear power: The nuclear family.
 Defence budgets: Military ranking.
 Inequality- How Rich is the SuperRich.
-Want more charts like these?

 Women In The World.
 Best of FlowingData – 2/2011.
 2010 US Census News & Data.
 The 12 States of America.
 World Development Indicators (subset) - Google Public Data Explorer.
 Our changing world in cartograms.
 In this series of interactive cartograms, FedEx shows our changing world (and I guess, how they are changing with it) through a variety of worldwide demographics such as access to mobile Web, growth, and happiness.